Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Warning

 Adding ignore elements as children of a <packages type="delete"> or a <packages type="uninstall"> element has no effect!
-The packages will still get deleted.
+The packages will still be deleted.

 7.4 Image Profiles

-A profile is a namespace for additional settings that can be applied by KIWI NG on top of the default settings (or other profiles), thereby allowing to build multiple appliances with the same build type but with different configurations.
+A profile is a namespace for additional settings that can be applied by KIWI NG in addition to the default settings (or other profiles), making it possible to build multiple appliances with the same build type but with different configurations.

 The use of profiles is advisable to distinguish image builds of the same type but with different settings.
 In the following example, two virtual machine images of the oem type are configured: one for QEMU (using the qcow2 format) and one for VMWare (using the vmdk format).